 Common Types Of Back Pain After A Car Accident

-The term “back pain” is commonly used to describe a wide variety of specific injuries that may cause upper and lower back pain after a car accident.
+The term “back pain” is used to describe a variety of specific injuries that may cause upper and lower back pain after a car accident.
 Some injuries may be minor and ultimately heal on their own with rest and ice after a brief amount of time, however, other back injuries can create issues long after the accident and often require medical exams and physical therapy to recover from.

 Back strains and sprains

-Soft-tissue, which includes the muscles, tendons, and ligaments that support your upper and lower back, is weaved throughout your entire back from your shoulders to your tailbone.
+Soft-tissue, which includes the muscles, tendons, and ligaments that support your upper and lower back, is weaved throughout your back from your shoulders to your tailbone.
 Many car accidents can create extreme stress in your soft tissue and lead to serious injury.
 The resulting pain and spasms from a pulled-back muscle or torn ligament can be surprisingly severe.

 A pulled-back muscle or ligament can take up to 6 weeks of treatment and physical therapy to recover from.
 While some severe strains may even take months or even years to fully heal.
 During this recovery period, certain positions and activities might aggravate back pain and be impossible to do.
 These are all examples of damages that you can and your Albuquerque car accident lawyer can seek compensation for.

 Degenerative spinal disorder occurs when the discs between the vertebrae are damaged, torn, pinched, or deteriorated.
 This disorder results in significant back pain after a car accident.
 Degenerative disc disease is typically an age-related condition, but a traumatic event like a serious car accident can trigger premature disc degeneration.